C++ Math acosh

 acosh(x) : -nan

-In this example, acosh computes the arc hyperbolic cosine of x and returns the value -nan.
+In this instance, the acosh function calculates the inverse hyperbolic cosine of x and provides the result of -nan.